Jewish ghettos established by Nazi Germany: Background and establishment of the ghettos

 German forces regarded the establishment of ghettos as temporary measures, in order to allow higher level Nazis in Berlin to decide how to execute their goal of eradicating Jews from Europe.

 Nazi officials had an Endziel, an unarticulated final goal that would take time to reach, and also an Endlösung, a "final solution" which was a euphemism for the murder of Jews.

 Toward the Endziel and Endloesung there were intermediate goals to be carried out in the short term, and one of these was to concentrate Jews from the countryside into larger cities, thus making certain areas Judenrein ("clean of Jews").

 The first ghetto of World War II was established on 8 October 1939 at Piotrków Trybunalski (38 days after the invasion), with the Tuliszków ghetto established in December 1939.
 The first large metropolitan ghetto known as the Łódź Ghetto (Litzmannstadt) followed them in April 1940, and the Warsaw Ghetto in October.
 Most Jewish ghettos were established in 1940 and 1941.
 Subsequently, many ghettos were sealed from the outside, walled off with brickwork, or enclosed with barbed wire.
-In the case of sealed ghettos, any Jew found leaving there could be shot.
+In the case of sealed ghettos, any Jew caught leaving could be shot.
 The Warsaw Ghetto, located in the heart of the city, was the largest ghetto in Nazi occupied Europe, with over 400,000 Jews crammed into an area of 3.4 km2.
 The Łódź Ghetto was the second largest, holding about 160,000 people.
 According to the United States Holocaust Memorial Museum archives, there were at least 1,000 such ghettos in German-occupied and annexed Poland and the Soviet Union alone.

 Living conditions

 Ghettos across Eastern Europe varied in their size, scope and living conditions.
 The conditions in the ghettos were generally brutal.
 In Warsaw, the Jews, comprising 30% of the city overall population, were forced to live in 2.4% of the city's area, a density of 7.2 people per room.
 In the ghetto of Odrzywół, 700 people lived in an area previously occupied by five families, between 12 and 30 to each room.
 The Jews were not allowed out of the ghetto, so they had to rely on smuggling and the starvation rations supplied by the Nazis: in Warsaw this was 253 kcal per Jew, compared to 669 kcal per Pole and 2613 kcal per German.
 With the crowded living conditions, starvation diets, and insufficient sanitation (coupled with lack of medical supplies), epidemics of infectious disease became a major feature of ghetto life.
-In the Łódź Ghetto some 43,800 people died of 'natural' causes, 76,000 in the Warsaw Ghetto before July 1942.
+In the Łódź Ghetto some 43,800 people died of 'natural' causes, and 76,000 in the Warsaw Ghetto before July 1942.